getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 #### Redis Pro Servers queue and management

 If the payment was successful, the charge has been registered and we can safely launch the server and provide the server and the client with the necessary information for secure proxying.
 Thus, the Lantern Pro Server needs to append a new server request in a queue in Redis **(step 1)**.
 This will allow *Cloudmaster* to pick up this job and execute the requests in the best datacenter for the Lantern client **(step 2)**.
-The Redis DB is effectivelly serving as a message queue between the Pro Server and the Cloudmaster, just as what happens with the Config Server and Cloudmaster for the free service.
+The Redis DB is effectivelly serving as a message queue between the Pro Server and the Cloudmaster, just as what happens with the Config Server and Cloudmaster for the regular service.
 Cloudmaster will need watch for new Pro Servers requests, and launch as necessary.
-This is currently done for free LCSs, so it could extend the functionality or be based on it.
+This is currently done for regular LCSs, so it could extend the functionality or be based on it.

 #### Automatically configuring the client and server pairing

 There is some information that needs to be placed at the newly launched server, and some shared among the client and server.
 We will need:

 * The access token (in both the client and server)
 * The server certificate (in both the client and server)
 * The server static IP (in the client)

 First, the server should be automatically configured with this information by the Cloudmaster.
 It then needs to notify the Pro Server **(step 3)**, confirming successfull launch of the server and providing it with the information for the user.
 Once this confirmation is received by the Pro Server, it will register the user service, and send an email to the user with the config file **(step 4)**.

-The file-in-email solution is proposed in order to avoid these potential issues:
+The *file-in-email* solution is proposed in order to avoid these potential issues:

 * The  differentiated method for purchasing Pro for one Lantern instance and several.
 In other words, if you want to share the token, you inevitably need to introduce a different step for configuration.
 The file can be directly shared to other Lantern instances or users and the sharing problem would be solved.
 This email will contain also a direct link to the local UI to easily open the file attached and make the configuration automatic.

 * The time taken to spawn a new server until it becomes functional.
-If it's too long, a notification system should be put in place, instead of a simple push/long-poll that seems to assume that the user will be in front of the UI waiting for the setup to be finished.
-A proper waiting UI could be a solution for this, though.
+It's more robust to decouple the UI from the events in the Lantern Cloud.

 When the Lantern client gets all the information it requires to pair with the server, it can proceed to override config.
 It is suggested that the regular free Lantern config is left as a fallback, in case there is an issue with the Pro Server, giving time to the Lantern team to investigate.